-- 1. The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme. - For international students as referred to in the Scheme of study choice advice who have registered for a Dutch-language training is the choice of study check from completing a digital questionnaire and a contact time with the training.
-For international students who have registered for the English-language training physical therapy is the further guidance check in consultation completed. - Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
-Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme.
-International students as referred to in the Study Choice Advice Rules will receive further information on the study choice check within 4 weeks following registration. - 3.
-The digital questionnaire can be completed in the period between 1 November 2019 to 31 August 2020. - 4.
-The contact moments with the study programmes are planned in the period between 1 February 2019 and 15 September 2020. - 5.
+- 1. The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme.
+The following additional activity will also be provided as part of the Study Choice Check: a personal consultation meeting at the beginning of the first periode. - 2.
+Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
+Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme - 3.
+The digital questionnaire can be completed in the period between November 2020 and August 31 th.
+2021 - 4.
+The contact moments with the study programmes are planned in the period between February 1th and September 15th 2021 - 5.
 The contact moment will consist of an individual interview or group activity.
 For applicants who submit their applications before 1 May, this means an individual interview, possibly combined with a group activity.
 For applicants who submit their applications after 1 May and international students, this may mean an individual interview, possibly combined with a group activity; however, a telephone interview is also possible. - 6.
 The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
-The study choice advice offers one of 4 options: - A there is a good match with our study programme; - B there is a match with our study programme which certain provisos; - C it is doubtful whether there is a match with our study programme; - D there is no good match with our study programme. - 8.
-Please refer to appendix 3 of the educational specific part of the TER for the study selection criteria for the different opinions. - 9.
 The study choice advice is non-binding for prospective students who apply by no later than 1 May.
-Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or of a student as referred to in Article 3(3) of the Study Choice Advice Regulations. - 10.
-The Study Choice Advice Rules determine the categories of students for whom the study choice advice is not obligatory.
-The study choice advice is likewise not binding for those groups of students.
+Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or in the event of exceptional circumstances as set out in Article 3(3), under a through d of the Study Choice Check Rules. - 8.
+The Study Choice Check Rules determine the categories of students for whom the study choice advice is not obligatory.